wangsong7/ACM-Ansible/README.md

 # Introduction
-Create a container in the Cradlepoint router.
+Prehook: Create a container in the Cradlepoint router.
+Posthook: Retrieve the container info.